industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ![alarms4](graphics/alarms3.png)

-In this example, we are creating another screen with alarm control screen item and some different buttons to pop up the alarms:
+In this example, we are creating another screen with alarm control screen item and some different buttons to trigger different alarms:

 ![alarms5](graphics/alarms5_new.png)

-When the runtime is active and the alarms are popped out they will appear in the chart:
+When the runtime is active and the alarms are raised, they will appear in the alarm control:

 ![alarms6](graphics/alarms6.png)